randyzwitch/Twitter.jl/README.md

 ##Twitter.jl API

-In general, the theme of the functions in this package is to require one main argument in the function call, then have a second optional keyword argument that takes a `Dict` of optional arguments to customize the API call.
+In general, the theme of the functions in this package is to require one main argument in the function call, then have a second optional keyword argument that takes a `Dict` of arguments to customize the API call.
 This is done to keep the function signatures from being huge, as well as to make it simple to get data from the Twitter API for the most common use cases.

 While in development, most function calls will return one long string of JSON (but of Julia type `ASCIIString`).
 It is planned to write parsers for each type of call to return either JSON, a Dict or a DataFrame.